-Posted on the Plain Dealer blog by reporter V. David Sartin Includes information and some early images we believe are not found elsewhere on the internet.
+Posted on the Plain Dealer blog by reporter V. David Sartin, but no longer available, we've display the text and images we saved years ago.

 Shaker Square is really a Cleveland octagon